siahhh-code/siahhh-code/README.md

 Computer Science Student @ Pamantasan ng Lungsod ng Maynila
 -----------------------------------------------------------

-* 🌍  I'm based in 2nd-year Computer Science student passionate about Cybersecurity and Machine Learning.
-Building a strong foundation in C, C++, C#, Java, and Python, with hands-on experience in SQL, Linux, Git, and VSCode.
-Always curious about how systems can be broken — and how they can be protected.
+* 🌍  2nd-year Computer Science student with a strong passion for Cybersecurity and Machine Learning.
+Still early in my journey toward these fields, but building a solid foundation with C, C++, C#, Java, Python, SQL, Linux, Git, and VSCode.
 * 🖥️  See my portfolio at [SIAHHH's CODE](http://github.com/siahhh-code)
 * ✉️  You can contact me at [jcaronrobles@gmail.com](mailto:jcaronrobles@gmail.com)
 * 🧠  I'm currently learning Cyber Security and Machine Learning